 And that’s it, you’re up and running.

-After testing for speed, I enabled a CloudFront Distribution using this article from Amazon.
+After testing for speed, I enabled a CloudFront Distribution .
 Cloudfront is Amazon’s CDN, so copies your files to endpoints around the world and caches them.

 I again ran my standard series of tests once uploaded.